inyourarms/near-voting-example/REARME.md

 In the repository you will see our workflow `.github/workflows/cicd.yml`

-Our workflow will trigger by schedule event:
+Our workflow will trigger by schedule event (trigger every 10 minutes):
 ```
 on:
   schedule: